decentraland/adr/content/ADR-200-raycast-sdk-component.md

   // Direction vector of the ray in global coordinates Vector3 direction = 3;

-  // Entry vector of the ray into the collision mesh (in global coordinates) Vector3 normal_hit = 4;
+  // Normal of the hit surface in global coordinates Vector3 normal_hit = 4;

   // Distance between the ray origin and the hit position, in virtual meters